guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

     ![Maximize button](/assets/img/tb-maximize.png) under the chart.

-The values for **accuracy** in TensorBoard correspond to the values displayed in Guid Compare.
+The values for **accuracy** in TensorBoard correspond to the values displayed in Guild Compare.
 TensorBoard shows all available scalars for selected runs, including their values at various stages of training.

 ## Improve model accuracy